TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 14/Romans 14.15.md

 ---

-For if because of meat thy brother is grieved, thou walkest no longer in love.
-Destroy not with thy meat him for whom Christ died.
+Yet if because of food your brother is grieved, you walk no longer in love.
+Don't destroy with your food him for whom Christ died.